Why becoming a virtual assistant could be a good career move

 What differentiates a general VA from a specialist VA?

-General VAs have an all-embracing knowledge on various tasks and execute a loosely defined job description.
-As a result, general VAs are able to multitask and their varied skill set makes it easy to land jobs.
+As a result, general VAs can multitask and their varied skill set makes it easy to land jobs.
 Because general VAs are widespread and require little to no experience to get hired, they’re easily replaced.

 Specialist VAs, on the other hand, have a narrow skill set, but their experience in a specific discipline or skillset tends to be extensive.
 Their job description is tightly defined and their KPIs are fixed.
 Unlike generalists, their mastery makes them valuable and difficult to replace.